-Shootings and violence can happen everywhere, from movie theaters to schools, even churches; hospitals are no exception.
+Shootings and violence can happen everywhere, from movie theaters to schools, even churches; healthcare organizations and hospitals are no exception.
 In fact, the CDC notes that the rate of violent acts and nonfatal assaults in the healthcare and social assistance industry is substantially higher than that in the private industry as a whole so it is very important that you are on top of your hospital security.

 Gail Blanchard-Saiger, the vice president of labor and employment at the California Hospital Association, says that as hospitals are open twenty-four hours a day, seven days a week, security and law enforcement in hospitals can be quite a challenge.

 The truth is, lost in the headlines, news cycles, and the fear generated by violent attacks and terrorist threats is the fact that attacks worldwide have been declining.
 Yet, there is no room for complacency, especially since these attacks tend to rise and fall in waves when people are under stress.

 How to Boost Hospital Security